 Even though the GT-R is too niche to make an appearance in the Driver Power satisfaction survey, its individual scores contribute to Nissan's overall manufacturer ranking.
-It does reasonably well, regualrly placing in the top half of the ranking.
+It does reasonably well, regularly placing in the top half, and achieving 11th spot in 2020.
 However, while owners of other Nissans praise their running costs and practicality, and deride performance, these scores will be the opposite for the GT-R.

 If there are any mechanical maladies, it’s encouraging to know that the GT-R is covered by the same three-year/60,000-mile warranty as other Nissan models.